nicfel/Recombination-Tutorial/README.md

 </figure>

 Next, we can check what rates were inferred.
-The `clockRate` denotes the average rate of evolution across all segments.
+The `clockRate` denotes the average rate of evolution in 229E nucleocapsid.
-The `recombinationRate` denotes the rate of recombination (from present to past) per lineage and year betwenn adjecent positions in the genome.
+The `recombinationRate` denotes the rate of recombination (from present to past) per lineage and year between adjecent positions in the genome.

 ## Summarize the posterior distribution of networks
 Next, we can summarize the distribution of networks by maximizing the clade credibilities.
 To do so, open `BEAUti` and select `File > Launch Apps`.
+Click Launch.
 Then, select `Recombination Network Annotator`.

 Next, choose the `229e_nucelocapsid.networks.trees` file as input for the `Recombination Network log file` and choose the file where the mcc network should be saved to and press analyse.